2274 Appeal Brief [R-11.2013]

 See MPEP § 1205.02 for further discussion of the requirements for an appeal brief.

-VI.
+VII.
 DEFECTIVE APPEAL BRIEF

-The mere filing of any paper whatsoever entitled as a brief cannot necessarily be considered as compliance with 37 CFR 41.37.
+It is to be noted that the mere filing of any paper whatsoever entitled as a brief cannot necessarily be considered as compliance with 37 CFR 41.37.
 The rule requires that the brief must set forth the authorities and arguments relied on, and to the extent that it fails to do so with respect to any ground of rejection, that ground may be summarily sustained.
 A distinction must be made between the lack of any argument and the presentation of arguments that carry no conviction.
 In the former case summarily sustaining the rejection is in order, while in the latter case a decision on the merits is made, although it may well be merely an affirmance based on the grounds relied on by the examiner.

 Appellant must traverse every ground of rejection set forth in the final rejection that appellant is presenting for review in the appeal.
 Oral argument at the hearing will not remedy a deficiency of failure to traverse a ground of rejection in the brief.
 Ignoring or acquiescing in any rejection, even one based upon formal matters which could be cured by subsequent amendment, will invite summarily affirmance of the rejection.